EMoreno65/startup/README.md

 - Creates a new user in the database when you select enter.

 - Cannot proceed to filters page unless you're logged in so a lack of logging in prevents functionality.

+Websocket Service

+- Backend listens for WebSocket connection.

+- Frontend makes WebSocket connection.

+- Data sent over WebSocket connection.
+In the paint page, when a button is pressed, it sends a message through the websocket to indicate that the user has selected that button.
+Unfortunately I couldn't find how to make it so the logged in user's username showed up but the messages do go through and the buttons are all specifically specified.